 Jonathan Carlton [he/him]

-I am an Autistic Actor who is passionate about Entertainment being Autism friendly, my focus is on utilising live Theatre as driving a force to creatively explore what Autism is.
+I am an Autistic Actor who is passionate about Live Entertainment being Autism friendly.

 I believe the Dramatic Arts is the greatest art form in the world and I believe the Dramatic Arts should be a driving force to inform the world about Autism.